Mortimer333/Dito/README.md

 ```
 Class will be updated each time `pClass` changes.

-## Comunication between components
+## Communication between components
-All of the components are downloaded asnychroniusly and can't really see each other without some setup to fix this problem library presents similar solution to Angular: `inputs`, `outputs` and `binds`.
+All the components are downloaded asynchronously and can't really see each other without some setup to fix this problem library presents similar solution to Angular: `inputs`, `outputs` and `binds`.

 ### Inputs
-To pass values into the instance and severe connection to it you would use `input` - start with `@i:` then add the name of the chosen attribute (it can exist or not):
+To pass values into the instance and severe connection to it, you would use `input` - start with `@i:` then add the name of the chosen attribute (it can exist or not):
 ```html
 <element-two @i:list="[1,2,3]" @i:name="customName"></element-two>
 ```
 Now this element will have two additional value `list` and `name` which will replace or create new values inside of it.

 ### Outputs
-Outputs are used when you want to dispatch an event without need to create custom events.
+Outputs are used when you want to dispatch an event without the need to create custom events.
 When you emit this value the parent element will run its updating script.
 Inside the call you are able to pass value up to the parent which can later use it for its own purposes.
 Similarly to `input` start with `@o:` and add name of existing or not attribute in `$outputs` variable in the child element:
 ```html
 <element-two @o:change="childChanged($event)"></element-two>
 ```
 #### `$event`
-Outputs have their own special variable, called `$event`, which holds value passed from the emitter (from child which dispatched this output).
+Outputs have their own special variable, called `$event`, which holds the value passed from the emitter (from the child which dispatched this output).

 #### Child setup
 To set up `outputs` you don't have to do anything special, the only thing to remember is to actually call the `emit` on `output`: